Nail that Talk and Wow Your Audience! 8 Presentation Tips for ESL Trainers

 For an example of a passionate talk regarding the societal dimension of ELT, check out Rob’s review of last year’s BESIG conference.

-Sandra is the current editor-in-chief of the ELTABB journal.
-She holds an MA in English and is passionate about brain-friendly language learning.
+Sandra is ELTABB's Chair and the current editor of the ELTABB journal.
+She holds an MA in English and is passionate about brain-friendly language learning and teaching.
 Likes Shakespeare and Venetian lute music.

 Leave a Reply